floorplancad/floorplancad.github.io/index.md

 ## License

+The annotations in this dataset along with this website belong to us and are licensed under a [Creative Commons Attribution-NonCommercial 4.0 License](https://creativecommons.org/licenses/by-nc/4.0/legalcode).
-The copyright of the CAD drawings is owned by their creators.
+We do not own the copyright of the drawings.

 ## Download

 By downloading the dataset you agree to the following terms:

-> The authors give no warranties regarding the dataset
+> The authors give no warranties regarding the dataset.
+The users of the dataset accept full responsibility for the use of the dataset, including but not limited to the use of any copies of copyrighted dataset that they may create from the dataset.

 ### Versions